octobercms/docs/3.x/extend/database/query.md

 )
 ```

-#### JSON "where" statements
+### JSON Where Statements

 October CMS also supports querying JSON column types on databases that provide support for JSON column types.
-To query a JSON column, use the `->` operator:
+To query a JSON column, use the `->` operator.

 ```php
 $users = Db::table('users')